kimjammer/Neuro/README.md

 ### This Project

-A virtual environment of some sort is recommended (Python 3.11); this project was developed with venv.
+A virtual environment of some sort is recommended (Python 3.11 required); this project was developed with venv.

+Install the CUDA 11.8 version of pytorch 2.2.2 first.

-Install requirements.txt (This is just a pip freeze, so if you're not on windows watch out)
+Then install requirements.txt (This is just a pip freeze, so if you're not on Windows watch out)

-DeepSpeed (For TTS) will probably need to be installed separately, I was using instructions from [AllTalkTTS](https://github.com/erew123/alltalk_tts?#-deepspeed-installation-options) , and using their [provided wheels](https://github.com/erew123/alltalk_tts/releases/tag/DeepSpeed-14.0).
+Finally, DeepSpeed (For TTS) will need to be installed separately.
+I was using instructions from [AllTalkTTS](https://github.com/erew123/alltalk_tts?#-deepspeed-installation-options), and using their [provided wheels](https://github.com/erew123/alltalk_tts/releases/tag/DeepSpeed-14.0).

 Create an .env file using .env.example as reference.
-You need your Twitch app id and secret.
+You need your Twitch app id and secret, along with your Hugginface token if you use a gated model (like Llama 3).

 Place a voice reference wav file in the voices directory.
 It should be 5~30 seconds long.
 For details see the RealtimeTTS repository.

-Find your desired microphone and speaker device numbers by running utils/listAudioDevices.py and note its number.
+Find your desired microphone and speaker device numbers by running utils/listAudioDevices.py and note its numbers.

 Configure constants.py.